Table of Contents

 When selecting an acorn squash, look for one that feels heavy for its size and has a firm, dull exterior.
 Avoid those with soft spots or excessive scarring.
 A little bit of orange on the skin is okay; it indicates the squash has started to mature and sweeten.

-For storage, keep acorn squash in a cool, dry place, away from direct sunlight.
+Keep acorn squash in a cool, dry place away from direct sunlight for storage.
 It doesn’t need refrigeration until it’s cut.
-A whole acorn squash can last for about a month if stored properly, but once cut, it should be wrapped in plastic, refrigerated, and used within a week.
+Whole acorn squash can last for about a month if stored properly, but once cut, it should be wrapped in plastic, refrigerated, and used within a week.

 How to Prep Acorn Squash?